- General information

 How to use images in templates?[TOP]

 You have the option to use an image from a URL or upload one from your computer.
 You can upload images in the following formats:.jpeg, .jpg, .png, .gif.
 The image should not be larger than 265 KB.
+It is recommended to upload images in the exact sizes they need to be – avoid uploading very large images and then resizing them within the email signature editor.
+If you upload images in exact sizes, you will be sure that they will be displayed properly in all email clients.
 More about adding images in the dedicated article.

 Can I use the existing signature with Sign.UseWise?[TOP]